 That’s why the Iran Nuke Deal was a game changer.
 If you look back at the road map of characters and coincidences, it shows the depth of the impact that deal made on what became the Trump coalition.
 Obama’s big deal made big enemies … enemies who were bound and determined to make sure it didn’t last beyond his presidency.
 It’s also worth noting that the Iran Nuke Deal really wasn’t that big of deal.
 Iran’s nuclear program had been peaceful since they abandoned their weapons program in 2003.
 Essentially, they gave up something they’d already given up to get something (money) that was theirs in the first place.
 They only reason they hadn’t gotten it already is because the US was punishing them for having the audacity to challenge a brutal, US-installed puppet regime.

-Natural gas does technically burn cleaner (without petroleum’s plumes of CO2 or its nasty, illness-causing particulates), but given the vexing issue of methane leaks (which is also a powerful greenhouse gas), it may not be the quite climate-friendly bridge it’s being sold as by the industry.
+Natural gas does technically burn cleaner (without the plumes of CO2 or the nasty, illness-causing particulates from burning petroleum), but given the vexing issue of methane leaks (which is also a powerful greenhouse gas), it may not be the quite climate-friendly bridge it’s being sold as by the industry.
 The other issue is that fracking doesn’t just produce natural gas.
 It’s also used to release shale oil, which cannot even pretend to be a cleaner-burning alternative.

 Putin does, though, have new leverage over the Saudis and their Gulf Arab partners.
 Now, Russia can even go so far as to threaten to blow up the OPEC+ deal and, in so doing, keep Tehran on board at the same time they are working with the Saudis … which is exactly what they are doing in advance of an upcoming June OPEC meeting in Vienna.
-It’s perfectly timed, too, because Trump’s Trade War with China risks depressing the price of oil even as it is driving Russia and China together.
+It’s perfectly timed, too, because Trump’s Trade War with China is depressing the price of oil.

 Luckily for nearly everyone in the oil game, the Trumped-up tensions with Iran and the OPEC+ production restrictions are helping to keep the price around $60.
 But Russia could easily break with OPEC, open up the spigot and even turn the cudgel around to hammer US frackers, who desperately need the price to stay above $50 per barrel.